 Skip to contents

-call_mirai waits for the ‘mirai’ to resolve if still in progress, storing the value at $data, and returns the ‘mirai’ object.
+Waits for the ‘mirai’ to resolve if still in progress, stores the value at $data, and returns the ‘mirai’ object.

 Usage